ozun215/shim-review-1/README.md

 -------------------------------------------------------------------------------

 1. We haven't used shim so far, so there is no such thing.
-2. In our new chain of trust, we will not use old GRUB2 affected by CVE, but use our groroom-grub based on GRUB2 2.06.
+2. In our new chain of trust, we will not use old GRUB2 affected by CVEs, but use our groroom-grub based on GRUB2 2.06.

 -------------------------------------------------------------------------------